IgorAndronov/rpsGame/README.md

 7. start RpsStatsApplication
       ./statistics-service>mvn spring-boot:run

 Note: during start of RpsGameApplication and RpsStatsApplication you can face the error in the log saying that connection to one of the Cassandra nodes cannot be established.
-It is because of only one node is exposed from docker container outside .
-To expose another node outside, the port forwarding setup on docker and ip mapping on the host OS should be done.
+It is because of only one node is exposed from docker container outside.
+It doesn't impact functionality as exposed node is seted up as the local one.
+To expose another node outside(optional), the port forwarding setup on docker and ip mapping on the host OS should be done.
 So it is pure infrastructure setup tasks and goes apart from services development.

 ##Use
 Use the following links that are proxied via zuul gateway: